-As of September 30, 2013, we had a \$21.7 million LIBOR rate loan outstanding under our credit facility, with an interest rate of 3.3%.
-As of November 29, 2013, the outstanding balance under this credit facility totaled approximately \$1.7 million.
-As of September 30, 2013, the credit facility also had \$1.2 million reserved for four outstanding stand-by letters of credit, leaving a remaining \$2.2 million borrowing availability balance under this credit facility.
-We now expect at least 72% of the \$35.0 million credit facility to be available for use during fiscal year 2014.
+As of September 30, 2014, we had a \$26.5 million LIBOR rate loan outstanding under our credit facility, with an interest rate of 3.3%.
+As of September 30, 2014, the credit facility also had \$1.9 million reserved for six outstanding stand-by letters of credit, leaving a remaining \$2.5 million borrowing availability balance under this credit facility.
+As of December 10, 2014, there was no outstanding balance under this credit facility.
+We now expect at least 50% of the \$15.0 million credit facility to be available for use during fiscal year 2015.
+See Note 12 - Credit Facilities for additional disclosures related to the credit facilities.

 • Stock Sales: During August 2012, we filed a shelf registration statement on Form S-3 with the SEC pursuant to which we may, from time to time, sell up to an aggregate of \$50 million of our common or preferred stock, warrants or debt securities.
-On August 23, 2012, the registration statement was declared effective by the SEC, which will allow us to access the capital markets for the three year period following this effective date.
-On October 3, 2012 we sold 1,832,410 shares of common stock for net proceeds of \$9.5 million.
-In addition, on September 18, 2013, we sold 2,875,000 shares of common stock for net proceeds of \$11.7 million.
-See Note 15 - Equity for additional disclosures related to the stock sale.
+On August 23, 2012, the registration statement was declared effective by the SEC, which will allow us to access the capital markets for the three year period following this effective date as long as we continue to meet the eligibility requirements for the use of Form S-3.
+On October 3, 2012, we sold 1,832,410 shares of common stock of net proceeds of \$9.5 million.
+In addition, on September 18, 2013, we sold 2,875,000 shares of common stock for net proceeds of \$11.7 million, which was the second stock sale completed under the above referenced shelf registration.

-We believe that our existing balances of cash and cash equivalents and amounts expected to be available under our credit facility will provide us with sufficient financial resources to meet our cash requirements for operations, working capital, and capital expenditures for the next twelve months.
+We believe that our existing balances of cash and cash equivalents, the sale proceeds from the sale of the Photovoltaics Business and amounts expected to be available under our credit facility will provide us with sufficient financial resources to meet our cash requirements for operations, working capital, and capital expenditures for the next twelve months.

-However, in the event of unforeseen circumstances, unfavorable market or economic developments, unfavorable results from operations, any failure to receive expected proceeds from insurance, material claims made under the indemnification provisions of our Master Purchase Agreement with SEI, or if Wells Fargo declares an event of default on the credit facility, we may have to raise additional funds or reduce expenditures by any one or a combination of the following: issuing equity, debt or convertible debt, selling certain product lines and/or portions of our business, furloughs, or reduction of discretionary spending.
+However, in the event of unforeseen circumstances, unfavorable market or economic developments, unfavorable results from operations, material claims made under the indemnification provisions of our Master Purchase Agreement with SEI in excess of amounts held in escrow, or if Wells Fargo declares an event of default on the credit facility, we may have to raise additional funds or reduce expenditures by any one or a combination of the following: issuing equity, debt or convertible debt, selling certain product lines and/or portions of our business, furloughs, or reduction of discretionary spending.
 There can be no assurance that we will be able to raise additional funds on terms acceptable to us, or at all.
-A significant contraction in the capital markets, particularly in the technology sector, may make it difficult for us to raise additional capital if or when it is required, especially if we experience negative operating results.
+A significant contraction in the capital markets, particularly in the technology sector, or adverse developments in our business may make it difficult for us to raise additional capital if or when it is required, especially if we experience negative operating results.
 If adequate capital is not available to us as required, or is not available on favorable terms, our business, financial condition, results of operations, and cash flows may be adversely affected.

-Cash Flow:

-Net Cash Used In Operating Activities
+Cash Flow: Net Cash Provided By (Used In) Operating Activities

-Operating Activities (in thousands, except percentages) For the Fiscal Years Ended September 30, Fiscal 2013 vs Fiscal 2012 Fiscal 2012 vs Fiscal 2011 - 2 2013 2012 2011 \$ C Change % Change \$ (Change % Change Net cash provided by (used in) operating activities \$ (22,105) \$ (15,002) \$ (6,289) \$ (7,103) (47.3)% \$ (8,713) (138.5)%
+Operating Activities (in thousands, except percentages) scal Years Ei tember 30, ıded Fis cal 2014 v s Fiscal 2013 Fiscal 2013 vs Fiscal 2012 percentages) 2014 2013 2012 \$ Change % Change \$ (Change % Change Net cash provided by (used in) operating activities \$ 1,001 \$ (22,105) \$ (15,002) \$ 23,106 104.5% \$ (7,103) (47.3)%